LAKSHYA0505/SafePaws/README.md

 3. Upload dog image → auto-uploads to Cloudinary
 4. Submit → API saves report to MongoDB
 5. Success message appears
+6. You can also view that image in `/map`
 ---

 # 👥 Contributing (For teammates)